kianakholousi/projects/Image classification/README.md

 nx.draw(graph)
 plt.show()
 ```
+## Data set
+The project is tested on the "wangdataset.zip" data set, which can be downloaded from the following link: https://www.kaggle.com/datasets/ambarish/wangdataset.

 ## Example Output

-To view the outcome of a trial sample containing 100 images, simply execute the `justML.py` code.
+To view the outcome of a trial sample containing 100 images, simply execute the `justML.py` code on with the existing csv files.
 ![image](https://github.com/kianakholousi/projects/assets/44377174/3cdda121-13eb-4477-8d56-e682aeca4020)

 sample image